2ndSightLab/test-rust-service/README.md

 # test-rust-service

-A sample Rust service that demonstrates how to use the [rust-service](https://github.com/2ndSightLab/rust-service) library to build a secure, production-ready service.
-This service prints the current time periodically with comprehensive logging, configuration management, and security validation.
+A sample Rust service that demonstrates how to use the rust-service library to build a secure, production-ready service.
+This service implements a TimeAction that prints the current time with comprehensive logging and configuration management.

 __Blog Posts__